 All visitors are required to sign in at the main office and obtain a visitor's pass.
+Students should never open a door to let someone in the building.
+Doing so could lead to disciplinary action.
 Please do not plan to invite other students to visit this school without making arrangements in the main office at least one day in advance.
 Such a request, however, will not be granted if it is judged to be frivolous in its purpose and potentially disruptive to the school situation.
 Students from neighboring school districts with a day off when we are in session will not be allowed to visit Westhill.